chetanbg1/cbgwork1/README.md

       			return (this.getId() == e.getId());
 		}
   if two objects are saame  according to Equals(Object o) then the hashcode are same

+default methods - is a way of adding new methods to the interfaces without affecting the implementing classes
+		  so no error arises due to unimplemeted methods fo interface default method have dummy implemetation
+		  implementing classes if ok with dummy implementation then use dummy impl, if not can override and provide their own implementation while overriding we use public access modifiers in implementing classes we can face the diamand problem due to default method while inheriting the interface, to avoid this we call method by interface name

+static methods are introduce in interface in java 8 so we can call these methods with just interface name. no need to create class and then its objects , as we can not create the objects of interface

+Predicate
+	predefine functional interface
+ 	only one abstract method is--> public boolean test(T t);  --> always return boolean value Functional
+	apply(T t)  --> takes 1 input and gives 1 output
+ 	andThen , compose --> chaining
+Consumer
+ 	never return anything
+  	public void accept(T t)
+   	andThen --> chaining
+Supplier
+	it will just supply required objects and will not take any input public R get() no chaining
+BiFunction, BiPredicate, BiConsumer --> when there are two argumennts

 static --> common property of class accessible to all --